kothariyashh/Human-fall-and-movement-detection/README.md

 - ultralytics
 - dill

+Install the required dependencies by running the following command in the terminal:
+    ```bash
+    pip install -r requirements.txt
+    ```

-# Usage:
+## Usage:
 Explain how to use your application.
 Provide step-by-step instructions if necessary.
 Mention the options available (Image or Video) and how users can upload files for fall detection.

-# Run the Streamlit app:
+## Run the Streamlit app:
+    ```bash
     streamlit run app.py
+    ```

-Choose between detecting fall in an image or a video, and follow the on-screen instructions to upload the file and view the results.
+Choose between detecting a fall in an image or a video, and follow the on-screen instructions to upload the file and view the results.

-# File Structure:
+## File Structure:
 Briefly describe the structure of your project's files and directories.
 For example

 ├── app.py